Syralist/blog/content/posts/smarthome/fensterautomation.en.md

 As I wrote in my article about my [Smarthome setup][1], automation is what makes a smart home smart.
 Here I describe how I turn the radiator down when the window is opened and turn it back up again when the window is closed.

+**Update 2021-01-13:** In the meantime, I no longer run the automation via Node-Red, but instead use the [automations](#automation-in-home-assistant) natively built into Home Assistant.

 ### Involved Components

 The window is monitored with a **Xiaomi Aqara door/window contact**.
 This sends the status via **Zigbee** to the Conbee Stick.
 The Conbee is integrated into Home Assistant via Deconz.